 For more information, see: https://www.stilt.co/

-Credila provides a Maximum loan amount of up to INR 20 lakhs for higher education abroad and INR 10 lakhs for India.
+Credila provides a maximum loan amount of INR 20 lakhs for higher education abroad and INR 10 lakhs for higher education in India.
 Their interest rates starts from 9.33%.

 GyanDhan provides loans up to INR 30 lakhs.
 For collateral loans, the interest rate starts from 9.1% while for non-collateral loans, the interest starts at 11.5%.